fredhsu/eosopa/README.md

 - [ ] ntp configured correctly
 - [ ] test passwords against common hashes
 - [ ] config validation as a service
+- [ ] Create constructor for EOS Device with defaults set (i.e. logging on)